-In April 2020, Governor Murphy signed A-3904 into law (P.L.2020, c.27, or "Chapter 27"), which in part requires each school district, charter school, renaissance school project, and Approved Private School for Students with Disabilities, hereinafter referred to as Local Educational Agencies (LEA), to annually submit a proposed program for emergency virtual or remote instruction (Plan) to the New Jersey Department of Education (Department).
-This law provides for the continuity of instruction in the event of a public health-related district closure by permitting LEAs to utilize virtual or remote instruction to satisfy the 180-day requirement pursuant to N.J.S.A.
-18A:7F-9.
-To assist LEAs in submitting their Plans, the Department is issuing "Local Educational Agency Guidance for Chapter 27 Emergency Virtual or Remote Instruction Programs for the 2021-2022 School Year (SY)," which includes a checklist identifying components that must be included in a LEA's Plan.
+In April 2020, Governor Murphy signed A-3904 into law (P.L.2020, c.27, or "Chapter 27"), which in part requires each school district, charter school, renaissance school project, and Approved Private School for Students with Disabilities, hereinafter referred to as Local Educational Agencies (LEAs), to annually submit a proposed program for emergency virtual or remote instruction (Plan) to the New Jersey Department of Education (NJDOE).
+In July 2022, the NJDOE readopted N.J.A.C.
+6A:32, School District Operations, with amendments and new rules which includes updates to the components of the LEA's Plan.
+This law provides for the continuity of instruction in the event of a public health-related district closure by permitting LEAs to utilize virtual or remote instruction to satisfy the 180-day requirement pursuant to N.J.A.C.
+6A:32.1 & 13.2.
+To assist LEAs in the submission of Plans, the NJDOE is issuing "Local Educational Agency Guidance for Chapter 27 Emergency Virtual or Remote Instruction Programs for the upcoming School Year (SY)," which includes a checklist to identify components that must be included in the Plan.

 It should be noted that the Fairfield School District identifies all employees as "essential" to our comprehensive educational program.
-Essential staff include, administrators, teaching staff, speech therapists, aides, secretaries, custodians, support staff, contracted personnel working with our staff, etc. In the event that our district must implement remote instruction, the Fairfield School District will require all employees to report to the building, while students remain at home.
+Essential staff include, administrators, teaching staff, speech therapists, aides, secretaries, custodians, support staff, contracted personnel working with our staff, etc. In the event that our district must implement remote instruction, the Fairfield School District may require all employees to report to the building, while students remain at home.